 Phase three: publish

-Once the plan’s been adopted, it’s time to configure your Carta account.
-Your dedicated analyst will generate the share plan on the platform and adjust the settings to match your scheme rules.
+Once the plan’s been adopted, it’s time to configure your account.
+Your dedicated Carta analyst will generate your share plan on the platform and adjust the settings to match your scheme rules.
 With that complete, you’re ready to grant equity to your employees.
 Your analyst will walk you through the process if needed.